truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

 ## Discover Applications Screen
 The **Discover** screen displays **New & Updated Apps** application widgets for the official TRUENAS catalog **Chart**, **Community**, and **Enterprise** trains.
-Non-Enterprise systems show the **Chart** catalog of app by default.
+Non-Enterprise systems show the **Chart** catalog of apps by default.
 The **Chart** catalog train has official applications that are pre-configured and only require a name during deployment.

 Enterprise applications display automatically for Enterprise=licensed systems, but community users can add these apps using the **Manage Catalogs** screen.